David Atlee Phillips: CIA career

 In 1950, Phillips joined the CIA as a part-time contract agent in Chile, where he owned and edited The South Pacific Mail, an English-language newspaper that circulated throughout South America and several islands in the Pacific.
 The CIA initially paid him a $50-a-month retainer.
 One of his first assignments was to pose as a high-level U.S. intelligence agent who might be interested in defecting.
 He recalled in a 1975 interview: "I was to be a 'dangle'.
 Sure enough, a KGB agent soon began to cultivate me."

 He became a full-time CIA operative in 1954, working as E. Howard Hunt's deputy in the major psychological warfare effort in Guatemala during the U.S. coup and its aftermath.
 In the weeks prior to the coup, Phillips received praise within the CIA for creating a radio disinformation campaign to encourage defections within the Guatemalan military, and to create an impression among the populace that "rebels were everywhere in Guatemala" and that the Liberation forces were arriving imminently.
 For this he received a Distinguished Intelligence Medal.

 He attempted a similar radio campaign in the first years of Fidel Castro's rule by broadcasting from tiny Swan Island between the Honduran and Cuban coasts.
 Phillips reportedly coined the phrase, "Castro betrayed the revolution", which was a key part of the messaging used by the anti-Castro movement.
 Phillips assisted in planning the ill-fated Bay of Pigs Invasion of Cuba in April 1961.
 In his memoir Phillips says that on finding out about the failure of the invasion, he got drunk, cried for hours, and threw up multiple times.
 Throughout the 1960s, he was believed to be an important member of the CIA's top-secret counterintelligence group, code-named Operation 40, that sought to destabilize the Castro regime.

 Phillips' years in the CIA also included undercover assignments in Mexico City and Beirut.
 He rose steadily through the ranks to intelligence officer, chief of station, and eventually chief of Western Hemisphere operations, serving primarily in Latin America, with a focus on Cuba, Brazil, and the Dominican Republic.
 He retired from the agency in 1975 and founded the Association of Retired Intelligence Officers (ARIO) (it was later renamed the Association of Former Intelligence Officers or AFIO).
-In March 1978, Phillips and Gordon McLendon approached CIA Director Stansfield Turner about the idea of a CIA television show, although nothing came of the proposal.
+In March 1978, Phillips and Gordon McLendon approached CIA Director Stansfield Turner about the idea of a CIA television show.
+They were disillusioned with the negative portrayal of the agency such as in the film Three Days of the Condor.
+However nothing came of the proposal.